bitcraze/crazyflie-firmware/docs/development/systemtask.md

 $
 ```

-Since our task doesn't do anything, there is nothing to observe when running
+Now you can connect your Crazyflie with the client and see the
-the new firmware.
+"Example task main function is running!" in the debug console.